ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/stomach_cancer/cancer_model.rst

 **Parameter for Use in Model:**

-This parameter should be sampled *at the draw level* from the distribution detailed below and should be applied universally to all simulants within that draw.
+This parameter is be sampled *at the draw level* from the distribution detailed below and should be applied universally to all simulants within that draw.

 .. code-block:: Python

   from scipy.stats import norm

   # mean and 0.975-quantile of normal distribution for mean difference (MD)
-  mean = 8
+  mean = 4.5
-  q_975 = 9
+  q_975 = 5

   # 0.975-quantile of standard normal distribution (=1.96, approximately)
   q_975_stdnorm = norm().ppf(0.975)